NoLtour/Uni-notes/Mechanics structures and materials/Materials/0 Flashcards/Atomic composition.md

 Describe and explain the effect of temperature on yield stress in BCC, FCC and HCP materials
 #card
 ![[Pasted image 20220504170328.png]]
+- FCC is resonable temperature independent, since it